-- This distinction means attaining a higher degree of skill above the ordinary.
+- This distinction means reaching a superior degree of skill above the common.

-- Prominent recognition and being well regarded and outstanding in the field of arts.
+- Prominent recognition and being well regarded and outstanding in the field of the arts.

 For the film or television industry:

-- You must demonstrate extraordinary achievement proven by superior skill and recognition.
+- They must demonstrate extraordinary achievement as evidenced by above-average skill and recognition.

-- The person is recognized as remarkable, extraordinary or outstanding in the field of movies and/or television.
+- The person is recognized as notable, extraordinary, or outstanding in the field of motion pictures and/or television.

-This request cannot be submitted more than a year before the date you need to be admitted and serve in the US.
-To avoid delays, you must file the petition 45 days before the date of employment.
+This petition cannot be filed more than one year before the date you need to be admitted and serve in the US.
+To avoid delays, you must file the petition 45 days prior to the date of employment.

-Along with the form you must present supporting documentation that is cited below.
+Along with the form, you must submit supporting documentation that is listed below.

-A written consultation by a peer group that includes work organizations or group designees with a specialty in the skill area.
+An advisory opinion written by a group of peers that includes labor organizations or individuals designated by the group with a specialty in the skill area.

-If the O-1 visa petition is for a person with extraordinary achievements in film or television, it must come from a union or organization with experience and expertise in the field.
+If the O-1 visa petition is for a person with extraordinary achievement in film or television, it must come from a union or organization with experience and expertise in the field.